GPU-accelerated ECSs

 Notes

-• After a Pi2 ECS is stopped, basic resources including vCPUs, memory, and images are not billed, but its system disk is billed based on the disk capacity.
+• After a Pi2 ECS is stopped, basic resources (including vCPUs, memory, image, and GPUs) are not billed, but its system disk is billed based on the disk capacity.
 If other products, such as EVS disks, EIP, and bandwidth are associated with the ECS, these products are billed separately.

 Note

-Resources are released after a Pi2 ECS is stopped.
-If desired resources are insufficient when the Pi2 ECS is started after being stopped, starting the ECS might fail.
-Therefore, if you need to use a Pi2 ECS for a long time, keep the ECS running.
+Resources will be released after a Pi2 ECS is stopped.
+If resources are insufficient at the next start, the start may fail.
+If you want to use such an ECS for a long period of time, do not stop the ECS.

 • Pi2 ECSs support automatic recovery when the hosts accommodating such ECSs become faulty.